plone/documentation/working-with-content/managing-content/ploneformgen/faq.rst

 I'd like to integrate a new field/widget into PloneFormGen so that it will be useful as a form field in a PFG form.

 PFG is designed to allow this, but it's going to take some programming by you or the field developer.
 See the PFG "examples" directory for a heavily commented, really working, example of integrating a third-party field into PloneFormGen without touching the PFG or field code.
-How do I save the uploaded file from "file field"?

 Q. Captcha field is not accessible?
 ===================================

-Or, not always readable for some people with low vision, or using mobile this type of control is strongly blocking
+Or, not always readable for some people with low vision, or when using mobile phones this type of control is strongly blocking

-To effectively replace a Captcha, just add a text field mandatory (must match the size of two char.
-Max.)
-That can be called eg 'Filter' as help text with the following question: "to avoid spam can you answer this question: 7+2-1 = ?
+To effectively replace a Captcha, just add a mandatory text field (must match the size of two chars. max.)
+That can be called e.g. 'Filter' as help text with the following question: "to avoid spam can you answer this question: 7+2-1 = ?

 Next, modify the object and choose the menu 'overrides' and fill in the "custom validator" by this expression::